1-888-789-7777CLICK TO CALL US

-If you are looking for assistance in another state, contact the National Problem Gambling Helpline at 1-800-522-4700.
-Click here for more information.
+If you are looking for assistance in another state, contact the National Problem Gambling Helpline at 1-800-522-4700 or click here for more information.

 The primary purpose of the Problem Gambling Helpline is to provide free, immediate, and culturally and linguistically relevant support and referral assistance, 24 hours a day, 7 days a week, to problem gamblers, family members and others who have been adversely affected by problem gambling.

-- Assist individuals and families to obtain access to a range of problem gambling related information and services;
+- Assist individuals and families in obtaining access to a range of problem gambling related information and services;

-- Disseminate the Helpline number across the state of CT by means of various media, CCPG materials, and postings at various locations, including locations where gambling takes place;
+- Disseminate the Helpline number across the state of Connecticut by means of various media, educational materials, and postings at various locations, including locations where gambling takes place;

 - Collect and widely disseminate information about the demographics of problem gamblers and significant others and the negative effects of problem gambling on individuals, families and the community;